MCADO Community

 New Batch of Young Mothers Complete Tailoring Training

-Twenty young mothers from the economic empowerment program successfully completed vocational training and received start-up kits to launch their small businesses.
+Twenty Two young mothers from the economic empowerment program successfully completed vocational training and received start-up kits to launch their small businesses.

 News